CryptoReaperr/CryptoNinjaTrades/DEPLOY_GUIDE.md

 # Crypto Ninja Trades - Deployment Guide

-This guide provides simple instructions for deploying the Crypto Ninja Trades website to your hosting server via FTP.
+This guide provides simple instructions for deploying the Crypto Ninja Trades website to your hosting server via FTP or Git.

 ## 1. Requirements for Your Server